-The following graph sets forth the daily historical performance of the RTY in the period from January 1, 2008 through the pricing date.
+The following graph sets forth the daily historical performance of the RTY in the period from January 1, 2008 through December 22, 2021.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal orange line in the graph represents the RTY's Threshold Value of 1,513.106 (rounded to three decimal places), which is 65% of the RTY's Starting Value of 2,327.855.
+The horizontal orange line in the graph represents the RTY's hypothetical Threshold Value of 1,444.237 (rounded to three decimal places), which is 65% of the RTY's hypothetical Starting Value of 2,221.903, which was its closing level on December 22, 2021.
+The actual Starting Value and Threshold Value will be determined on the pricing date.